Freeman's Journal: Voice of constitutional nationalism

 In the 19th century it became more nationalist in tone, particularly under the control and inspiration of Sir John Gray (1815–75).

 The Journal, as it was widely known as, was the leading newspaper in Ireland throughout the 19th century.
 Contemporary sources record it being read to the largely illiterate population by priests and local teachers gathering in homes.
 It was mentioned in contemporary literature and was seen as symbolising Irish newspapers for most of its time.
 By the 1880s it had become the primary media supporter of Charles Stewart Parnell and the Irish Parliamentary Party (IPP).
 The weekend edition of the paper was known as The Weekly Freeman, which began featuring large format political cartoons in the 1870s.

 It was challenged on all sides by rivals.
 On the nationalist side some preferred The Nation founded by Thomas Davis while others, including radical supporters of Parnell, read the United Irishman.
 The Anglo-Irish establishment in contrast read the historically Irish unionist The Irish Times.
 With the split in the IPP over Parnell's relationship with Katharine O'Shea, its readership split too.
 While The Journal in September 1891 eventually went with the majority in opposing Parnell, a minority moved to read the Daily Irish Independent.
 It was also challenged from the turn of the century by William O'Brien's Irish People and the Cork Free Press.
-With Thomas Sexton becoming Chairman of the Board of Directors (1893–1911), the Journal languished under his spartanic management.
-The paper had it's license suspended for a time in 1919 under the Defence of the Realm Act regulation 27 after publishing material critical of the Dublin Metropolitan Police.
+With Thomas Sexton becoming chairman of the Board of Directors (1893–1911), the Journal languished under his spartanic management.
+The paper had its licence suspended for a time in 1919 under the Defence of the Realm Act regulation 27 after publishing material critical of the Dublin Metropolitan Police.